My name is Hattie Abernathy…

 The year is 1915 and I was born in 1812.
 Yes, you read that right – I’ll be 103 this year.
 I suppose you want to know the secret of my long life.
 Would you believe me if I told you it was all down to plenty of fresh food, fresh air and laughter?
 No?
 Well it is.
 And a little bit of magic, of course.

 I’ve lived in Little Morven for most of my life.
 I stay because I’m needed and besides, there’s nowhere else I’d rather be.
 I won’t say the English weather hasn’t started to take it’s toll on these old bones – these days I’m a little creaky in the mornings – but when you know where you belong, why would you want to be anywhere else?

-So I knew how Claire Sykes felt when she came to see me yesterday.
-And for her to come and see me I knew it had to be bad.
+So I knew how Claire Sykes felt when she came to see me yesterday – and for her to come and see me I knew it had to be bad.
 You see, when you’re married to the parish priest, going to see the village witch is just not done.
 And the Reverend Sykes is a very special type of parish priest.
 The type that thinks they never should have stopped burning witches at the stake.

-The baby was a sweet little thing, blonde just like her brothers and sisters.
+The baby was a sweet little thing – blonde just like her brothers and sisters.
 She was fast asleep in her basket with a heavy cloth over her to keep the sunlight out.

-Apparently she sleeps very well during the day and that’s the trouble.
+Claire told me the baby sleeps very well during the day and that’s the trouble.